OpenFrameworks

-openFrameworks is an open-source toolkit designed for creative coding founded by Zachary Lieberman, Theo Watson and Arturo Castro.
-OpenFrameworks is written in C++ and built on top of OpenGL.
-It runs on Microsoft Windows, macOS, Linux, iOS, Android and Emscripten.
+openFrameworks is an application framework toolkit designed for creative coding founded by Zachary Lieberman, Theo Watson and Arturo Castro.
+OpenFrameworks is written in C++ and built on OpenGL.
+It runs on Windows, macOS, Linux, iOS, Android, and Emscripten.
 It is maintained by its founders with contributions by other members of the openFrameworks community.
+It is free and open-source software released with an MIT License.